mlettini/matthewlettini.me/src/work/harvest/time-tracking-reminders.md

 ---
-title: Timesheet Reminders
+title: Time Tracking Reminders
-subtitle: Prompts to help customers build a habit with time tracking.
+subtitle: Prompts to help customers build a habit with time keeping.
-description: Prompts to help customers build a habit with time tracking.
+description: Prompts to help customers build a habit with time keeping.
 order: 2
 # date: 2021-04-08
 date: 2022-01-02